robsfletch/PrettyScheme/README.md

 ```

 # Related project
 This scheme is heavily used in my more extensive graphing project, **Pretty**, available at https://github.com/robsfletch/pretty.
-That package uses the pretty1 scheme as its default if you are interested in having that scheme as a default scheme when you graph in stata.
+That package uses the pretty1 scheme as its default if you are interested in having that scheme as a default scheme when you graph in Stata.

 ## Uninstallation